-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Common Core State Standards (CCSS) will be provided to all students at all sites 19-20 Baseline: CCSS are provided to all students at all sites CCSS are provided to all students at all sites CCSS are provided to all students at all sites High School graduation rates 19-20 Baseline: 75% of credit eligible seniors will graduate 76% of credit eligible seniors graduated0 Local Data Data Quest graduation rate is incorrect as it does not represent data from the one year adjusted graduation rate for DASS schools.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Common Core State Standards (CCSS) will be provided to all students at all sites 19-20 Baseline: CCSS are provided to all students at all sites CCSS are provided to all students at all sites • CCSS are provided to all students at all sites High School graduation rates 19-20 Baseline: 75% of credit eligible seniors will graduate 76% of credit eligible seniors graduated0 Local Data Data Quest graduation rate is incorrect as it does not represent data from the one year adjusted graduation rate for DASS schools.
+78% of credit eligible seniors graduated (Local Data) Data Quest graduation rate is incorrect as it does not represent data from the one year adjusted graduation rate for DASS schools.
 85% of credit eligible seniors will gradate

-Action # Title Description Total Funds Contributing 1.1 Highly Qualified Teachers All Court and Community School (CCS) sites will employ highly qualified teachers who will teach a broad course of study offered to all students. \$677,051.00 No 1.2 Instructional Aides Instructional aides provide support to students to complement a broad course of study. \$299,290.00 Yes
+Action # Title Description Total Funds Contributing 1.1 Highly Qualified Teachers All Court and Community School (CCS) sites will employ highly qualified teachers who will teach a broad course of study offered to all students. \$860,979.00 No 1.2 Instructional Aides Instructional aides provide support to students to complement a broad course of study. \$331,933.00 Yes

 Action # Title Description Total Funds Contributing 1.3 Reading with Relevance (RWR) Reading with Relevance licenses will be purchased for usage at all CCS sites to complement a broad course of study offered to all students.
+The RWR program is a SEL curriculum tied into meaningful and relevant novels.
 No additional funds.
-Curriculum has been purchased in prior years. \$0.00 No 1.4 APEX Online Learning APEX online curriculum and licenses will be purchased to compliment a broad course of study. \$6,076.00 No 1.5 Career Zone Online Platform Career Zone Online Platform to provide students with a digital portfolio upon graduation to assist in college and career readiness.
+Curriculum has been purchased in prior years. \$0.00 No 1.4 APEX Online Learning APEX online curriculum and licenses will be purchased to compliment a broad course of study. \$4,250.00 No 1.5 Career Zone Online Platform Career Zone Online Platform to provide students with a digital portfolio upon graduation to assist in college and career readiness.
 Free online digital portfolio. \$0.00 No 1.6 Work Experience Work Experience will be provided to eligible students, including SWD and unduplicated youth.
-The work experience program for students will be expanded to include the Humboldt Hydro Farms program and office work experience. \$20,593.00 Yes 1.7 Special Education (SPED) Services Resource teachers will provide services to identified students with disabilities on IEPs.
-Teachers will convene transition IEPs, referrals to Transition Partnership Program (TPP), request court school IEPs in a timely manner, work on individual student IEP goals in both a coteaching model and specialized academic instruction (SAI) time provided.
-Teachers will request all appropriate student information such as IEPs, credit checks, and attendance. \$361,307.00 No 1.8 Professional Development for English Language Development CCS teachers will utilize the professional development opportunities regarding English Language Development (ELD) for EL students.
+The work experience program for students will be expanded to include the Humboldt Hydro Farms program and office work experience. \$22,828.00 Yes 1.7 Special Education (SPED) Services Resource teachers will provide services to identified students with disabilities on IEPs.
+Teachers will convene transition IEPs, referrals to Transition Partnership Program (TPP), request court school IEPs in a timely manner, work on individual student IEP goals in both a co-teaching model and specialized academic instruction (SAI) time provided.
+Teachers will request all appropriate student information such as IEPs, credit checks, and attendance. \$332,697.00 No 1.8 Professional Development for English Language Development CCS teachers will utilize the professional development opportunities regarding English Language Development (ELD) for EL students.
 HCOE offers ELD professional development workshops for all teachers.
-CCS teachers receive PD at the Professional Learning Community (PLC) regarding ELA and writing strategies to support EL.
-Additional strategies are needed to support and increase the \$0.00 No
+CCS teachers receive PD at the Professional Learning Community (PLC) regarding ELA and writing strategies to support EL. \$0.00 No